This is a resource for session chairs, presenters, and monitors of SMT paper sessions.

 - If there is a session following yours, note that your zoom must be vacant no later than 10 minutes before the beginning time of that next session.

 - If there is not a session after yours, then the conversation could continue until the top of the hour.
 At that point, it would be appropriate to encourage attendees to continue the discussions through other media.

 - Chairs: As the session ends, you should point participants to the asynchronous discussion on Slack.
 At that time, monitors should share a link to the session's Slack so that the discussion can continue.

 Other Session Monitor Responsibilities

-- During the introduction and paper summaries the Monitor will mute the Chair and Presenters until it is their turn to speak
+- During the introduction and paper summaries the Monitor will "spotlight" the Chair and Presenters while they speak.

 - The Monitor will post links to the SMT guidelines on respectful interactions and policies on ethics and harassment in the chat and Q&A windows at the beginning of the session.

 - The Monitor will monitor the chat and Q&A to ensure that attendees respect the SMT guidelines on respectful interactions.